 TTU Student Union Building

-The Women's Studies Program and the Conference Program Committee at Texas Tech University proudly announces the 30th Annual Conference on The Advancement of Women, which will take place on the campus of Texas Tech University, April 16 - 18, 2015.
+The Women's Studies Program and the Conference Program Committee at Texas Tech University proudly announces a call for papers for the Annual Conference on The Advancement of Women, which will take place on the campus of Texas Tech University, April 16 - 18, 2015.
 Registration information available online.

 We invite presentations that explore the manifold meanings of movement and change as connected to, created by, and/or caught up in the presence of women's, gender, and identity issues, in both contemporary and historical frameworks.
 Interdisciplinary proposals, as well as those from the disciplines and specialty subject areas are welcome.